ryan-l-robinson/tech.ryanrobinson.ca/README.md

 It is now mostly functional but has some room for improvement as noted below.

-- Finish solving and testing pagination.
-I think the majority of it works now, but maybe not all situations.
 - Tag pages, sitemap, tags, and 404 are all the same on both sites.
 I should be able to put a lot of that into the shared theme instead of needing to repeat it on both.
 - Tag pages: add support for tag descriptions that show up on the tag's page.
 A first draft is in the theology site.
 It can be cleaned up to have less repetition combined with how the home page does an introduction, and then I'll need to add descriptions for all the tags.
 - Add similar to the tag pages, but by year, so that every year has a page of all posts that year, with pagination.